Jul 29 2019

 In view of the new streamlined patent regime, certain patent prosecution strategies may need to be rethought.

 Rethink: Abandon patent application to “extend” deadlines by 12 months

-Under the new patent regime, some reinstatements, such as those in regards to: (1) applications abandoned for failure to pay a maintenance fee, (2) applications abandoned at or after 6 months from the request examination due date for failure to request examination, or (3) patents expired for failure to pay a maintenance fee, will no longer be as of right.
+Under the new patent regime, some reinstatements, such as those in regards to: (1) applications abandoned for failure to pay a maintenance fee or to request examination, or (2) patents expired for failure to pay a maintenance fee, will no longer be as of right.
 Rather, when requesting reinstatement of such applicants or patents, applicants will be required to demonstrate that they took “due care” to avoid missing the deadline.
 In addition, rights may be afforded to third parties who, while patent rights are uncertain, take actions in good faith that would otherwise constitute an infringement.